WCKY-FM: WTTF in its heyday

 WTTF prided itself on community service and had a full contingency of live on-air personnel at a time when most stations were automating.
 Music was delivered almost exclusively on records and the station had an extensive record library encompassing adult contemporary, country and some rock and roll.
-There was a special Saturday oldies programming, on vinyl records supplied by the station and by the disc jockeys.
+There was a Saturday oldies programming on vinyl records supplied by the station and disc jockeys.

 Prior to the FCC Telecommunications Act of 1996, which made the EAS (Emergency Alert System) the law of the land, radio stations broadcast emergency information through EBS (Emergency Broadcast System).
 Rather than pay full price for an expensive unit to receive EBS messages, Richard Wright built his own receiver, called the DW-76 (meaning Dick Wright and the year it was manufactured).
 The unit field-tested successfully, and received FCC Type Acceptance for legal use, but only for WTTF-AM-FM.
 Bob Wright handled morning DJ duties with two others handling the midday and evening on-air DJ shifts, as well as a news staff of two.
-Bob also did a daily talk and opinion show called "Sound Off" from 11-11:30 a.m.
+Bob also did a daily talk and opinion show called "Sound Off" from 11 to 11:30 a.m.
 Under the Wright ownership, the station only broadcast about 16 hours a day.

 The station had a community service and adult contemporary music format during the day.
 During the evenings after 6pm, the station played country music on a program called the "Double T Roundup," which lasted until the early 1980s.
 The AM station (1600) signed off at local sundown until 1990, after receiving nighttime broadcasting rights.
-The FM station (103.7) broadcast until 10pm.
+The FM station (103.7) broadcast until 10 p.m.
 During the day, the two stations simulcast.

 Among the many announcers that had peopled WTTF over the years were Jack Kagy (who served as news director for 19 years), Rick (Cochran) West (nearly eight years in the mid-day slot), Kevin Craig, Randy Dean, Ken Hawk, Andree Sterling, and Frank Barber.
 Many of these announcers and many others went on to larger markets for many years as WTTF provided a fertile training ground.